So little time

 I have been wanting to write my 2nd post on my Fate 4k texture experiment, but I haven’t had the time to get it all together.
 Well, really, I was messing with Morrowind again and use what very little time I had with that.
 Anyway, I will wrap up my Fate post next week once my classes end (yes, work, family and more college: doesn’t a boy with a lot of free time make).

 For now, here is a little peek at my next round of faces in Morrowind.
 I have a process down and will detail that once I get it all written down.
 And yes, there will be a Jiub 3.0

 Occasionally, I like to test out games on my 4k monitor to see how they look at such a high resolution (3184×2160).
-For some games, that impact is less than you would expect while others look surprising good.
-For example, Bethesda Gamebyro engine-based games (Elder Scrolls and Fallout) look a little better but I’m not very wow’d by it.
+For some games, that impact is less than you would expect while others look surprisingly good.
+For example, Bethesda Gamebyro engine-based games (Elder Scrolls and Fallout) look a little better, but I’m not very wow’d by it.
 I think it boils down to the engine and lower resolution textures.
-Less aliasing (jagged edges around the 3D model) and more detail but not the punch you would expect.
+Less aliasing (jagged edges around the 3D model) and more detail, but not the punch you would expect.

 Both ends of the spectrum